semgrep/mcp/README.md

 ### Hosted Server

+> [!WARNING]
-> An experimental server that may break.
+> This is an experimental server that may break.
 Once the MCP spec gains support for HTTP Streaming and OAuth in the near future, it will gain new functionality. 🚀

 `mcp.json`